Kendall Jenner knows all about men’s wardrobe: learning from a model to dress stylishly

 If you don’t like cardigans, and you don’t dare to wear T-shirts yet, then here is another cool look.
 We think you already have a white shirt in your wardrobe (and if not, then it’s time to buy several models), but a knitted vest can be found without any problems in any online store.
-Add khaki wide leg pants and loafers to the set (Kendall wears them with ribbed socks – we applaud her choice).
+Add a pair of khaki wide leg pants and loafers (Kendall wears them with ribbed socks – we applaud her choice).
 The only thing missing is the accessories: don’t forget to buy sunglasses for the summer.

 We know that many of you prefer rich black to the seven colors of the rainbow: Kendall Jenner tried her best here too.
 A dark jacket (it’s generally difficult to do without it), straight trousers (it can be a model made of leather, or a variant from a mixture of wool and cotton), leather boots (loafers are your salvation), a basic top or T-shirt – it seems that nothing could be easier.
 But the model only needed to be inspired by the fashion of the 1990s and put a couple of basic elements together.